Background and Mission

 - Nominations are accepted during the winter

-The next deadline will be in April 5 2019.
+The next deadline will be in the Spring of 2020.
 Nominations received after the deadline will be reviewed the following year.
 This is a confidential process; please do not advise the candidate of his or her nomination.

 If you have questions about the nominations process, please contact:

 What does membership entail?
 Council members have four main roles: as advisors to the dean, advocates, ambassadors, and philanthropic supporters of the College.

 - Advisors: through discussions at the semi-annual council meetings and informally throughout the year, members serve as a sounding board for the dean and others, representing the standpoint of alumni, parents and friends whose perspective on Cornell reflects their engagements in the world at large.

 - Ambassadors: as informed insiders, members serve as ambassadors for the college to other groups at Cornell, as well as in their business networks and home communities.